agntcy/oasf/CONTRIBUTING.md

 2. **Object**: An object is a collection of contextually related fields and other objects.
 It is also a data_type in OASF.
 3. **Attribute**: An attribute is the more generic name for both fields and objects in OASF.
 A field is a scalar attribute while an object is a complex attribute.
 4. **Class**: A class is a particular set of attributes (including fields & objects) representing metadata associated to an autonomous agent.
-5. **Category:** A Category organizes based classes that represent a particular domain.
+5. **Category:** A Category organizes classes that represent a particular domain.

 ## How do I add a `class`?